tum-esi/wot-sys/README.md

 self contained - runs on micropython

+## What to Change

+* This connects to a WiFi with SSID and PW specified in the beginning of `main.py`.
+You should change them according to your WiFi setup
+* The provided TD will be updated in a new network since the IP address of the ESP will change

 ## Installation
 - You will flash the program via the serial port.
 Make sure that you have read/write rights to the port by following [this guide](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/establish-serial-connection.html).
 - Get the micropython firmware from [here](http://micropython.org/download#esp8266) or use version provided in at esp8266 folder.